Modeling and simulation of biogeochemical cycles in lakes

 This seminar will present various interdisciplinary works contributing to the modeling and simulation of biogeochemical cycles in lakes, with a particular focus on cyanobacterial blooms.

-Pôle de Research MIPS conferences are designed to raise community awareness of new topics and technological innovations.
+The Research Center conferences aim to raise awareness within the community about new topics and technological innovations.

-Aimed at a wide audience - students and researchers from all disciplines - they feature the multidisciplinary expertise of the MIPS cluster, its partner clusters and structures, and national and international teams.
+Aimed at a wide audience—students and researchers from all disciplines—they draw on the multidisciplinary expertise of the MIPS Cluster, partner clusters and structures, and national and international teams.

-They are held on the first Friday of each month at 11:30 a.m., and are followed by a buffet for further discussion.
+They are held on the first Friday of each month at 11:30 a.m. and are followed by a buffet lunch, providing an opportunity to continue discussions.

 Receive a weekly summary of the UM agenda